qjpseu/Partition/README.md

 The “Threshold” text field:
 An integer greater than or equal to 1.
 Control the number of searches on double of the edges.
 The smaller the threshold, the more subregions may be generated; The higher the threshold, the fewer subregions are generated.
-For the quasi-real-time treatment, this value is disabled (no subregion is generated).

 The “Sleep” text field: